nodejs/docs/GOVERNANCE.md

 Collaborators.
 All pull requests must be reviewed and accepted by a Collaborator with sufficient expertise who is able to take full responsibility for the change.
-In the case of pull requests proposed by an existing Collaborator, an additional Collaborator is required participate and there is disagreement around a particular modification.
+In the case of pull requests proposed by an existing Collaborator, an additional Collaborator is required participate if there is disagreement around a particular modification.
 See _Consensus Seeking Process_ below for further detail on the consensus model used for governance.

-Collaborators may opt to elevate significant or controversial modifications, or modifications that have not found consensus to the WG for discussion by assigning the `wg-agenda` tag to a pull request or issue.
+Collaborators may opt to elevate significant or controversial modifications, or modifications that have not found consensus, to the WG for discussion by assigning the `wg-agenda` tag to a pull request or issue.
 The WG should serve as the final arbiter where required.